Acupuncture points for Neck and Shoulder Pain

-With so many groups of points to choose from, how do you determine which points will give you the best results?
+With so many groups of acupuncture points for neck and shoulder pain, how do you determine which points will give you the best results?
 What do you do if your first group of points don't work?
-Do you know when 22.01 - 22.02 should be used instead of 22.03 and 22.06?
+Do you know when neck pain should be treated with 22.01 and 22.02 instead of 22.03 and 22.06?

 Myofascial lines or chains are similar to the meridians.

 While 22.03 and 22.06 are very good for treating acute neck pain, they are often less effective for chronic conditions.
 We can see from the image how these points are located on what is known as the Superficial Back Arm Line (SBAL).

 Taking a myofascial chain perspective we can see how the points 22.08 and 22.09 are on a deeper level and will effect the levator scapulae and rhomboid muscles.
 With special needle technique and the addition of a third point distal to 22.08, we can have a good effect on bone related spinal conditions like osteoarthritis and bone spurs.